aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 Aspose.Slides allows you to change or update the text contained in a text box or all the texts contained in a presentation.

-This Javascript code demonstrates an operation where all the texts in a presentation are updated or changed:
+This JavaScript code demonstrates an operation where all the texts in a presentation are updated or changed:

 ```javascript
 var pres = new aspose.slides.Presentation("text.pptx");